meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 If you search for `lee leather jacket` with the default settings, you would get all three documents.

-If you set the `product_id` as the `distinctAttribute`, MeiliSearch will only return the first found document.
+If you set the `product_id` as the `distinctAttribute`, Meilisearch will only return the first found document.

 ## Searchable attributes

 By default, all attributes are searched for matching query words but you can configure the settings to change that.

-Let's look at MeiliSearch's search preview for this example.
-If you search for `2012` with the default settings, MeiliSearch searches for it everywhere.
+Let's look at Meilisearch's search preview for this example.
+If you search for `2012` with the default settings, Meilisearch searches for it everywhere.

 ![default searchableAttributes](/getting-started/default_searchableAttributes.gif)